Curved TVs, for a time, seemed to be the next big thing. But, despite their novelty, they never really took off.

-Ultimately there are some differences, benefits, and disadvantages of curved screens over flat, but their price tag might be too uncomfortable for most consumers right now.
+Ultimately there are some differences, benefits, and disadvantages of curved-screens over flat, but one of the reasons for the curved TVs' failure was its price tag and impracticality.

 The generally accepted pros and cons of curved TVs are as follows.
 Of course, this is not intended to be exhaustive and is merely an overview.

 Curved TVs offer a slight improvement in immersiveness.
 But this completely depends on how far away you are from the screen.

 Despite this, the extra fraction of a degree and the slightly larger screen will increase your viewing immersion by default.

 Reflections can be exaggerated on curved TVs.
 Their shape can create a 'funhouse' mirror effect from reflections on the screen.

 Despite the hype, they will never replicate theatre-quality immersion.

 Depth is enhanced.
 The depth created by the curve of the screen, especially in larger screens, with OLED technology does improve viewing depth a bit.

 Some manufacturers, like Samsung, also include further depth enhancement technology to improve the 3D effect of their curved TVs.